lancetipton/parkin/PTE.md

 * Parkin Test Executer (PTE) is a Node.js and Browser Test runner, with a similar API to [Jest](https://jestjs.io/) or [Vitest](https://vitest.dev/)
 * **It is not designed to be a full Testing Suite replacement**
 * Instead acts as fallback for Parkin when no other Testing Suite is defined
-* Because of this it has a smaller feature set, only implementing features required be Parkin
+* Because of this, it has a smaller feature set, only implementing features required by Parkin

 ## Use